 Is very outspoken at times, may get fired up when talking about passions/obsessive interests.

 When I tell people I’m shy, they laugh.
 I speak out a lot, whether I want to or not.
-It feels like Tourette’s sometimes.
+It feels almost compulsive like the way I’ve heard Tourette’s tics described sometimes (although not life-disrupting that).
 With my friends, I can be loud and goofy.
 This adds to the idea that people who I am not acquainted with yet think I’m a bitch.
 I won’t talk to anyone else in a social function except for the people I already know.

 If someone shows even the slightest interest in one of my personal interests (sometimes even when they don’t but if I’m particularly excited about something), I will spout of information like an encyclopedia.
 It’s hard to stop.
 I wish I had more people I could discuss these things with.
 What is even better than having a captive audience though, is being able to talk with someone who matches my interest or knows just as much or more than I do.